 Holy passage of time!
-Brace yourself, fellow olds, this June, the best Batman movie of all time turns 30 years old.
-That’s right, it was exactly 30 years ago this coming summer that Tim Burton’s film Batman hit theaters.
+Brace yourself, fellow olds, this June, the best Batman movie of all time turns 32 years old.
+That’s right, it was exactly 32 years ago this summer that Tim Burton’s film Batman hit theaters.
 Since then, there have been four big screen Bat-men, some reviled, some beloved, and, I imagine by the time I’m dead, there will be at least twenty or so more.
+(We’re optimistic about Pattinson!)
 But, Michael Keaton’s embodiment of Batman is still the nuttiest and best.
 Val Kilmer may have been in a movie called Batman Forever, but Michael Keaton’s Bat is the one that is truly immortal.

 Let’s start with the weird opening credits to Batman.
 The camera is taking us around the curves of — what? — a cave?
 The contours of stone-age spacecraft?
 An ancient castle?
 Superman’s Fortress of Solitude with the lights turned off?
 Nope!
 It’s just a giant carved out Bat-symbol, which, doesn’t really play a role in the film.
 This gothic, super-confident opening title sequence, thrilling scored by Danny Elfman’s memorable “The Batman Theme,” pretty much sets the tone for what you’re about to watch.
 The giant stone-carved Bat-symbol is emblematic of the impressionistic style of the entire film.
 In some ways, you could argue that Tim Burton didn’t just turn a comic book into life.
 Instead, it’s like Tim Burton discovered 16th-century gothic tapestries that happened to depict Batman and then decided to make a movie out of those.